Rachael Bermingham: Books

 She also has a Facebook and Instagram page.

 Television

-Bermingham has also previously appeared on the TV show 4 Ingredients, which aired in 23 countries including Australia, Africa, UK and New Zealand.
-She also did a weekly stint on Channel 9's Today Show until exiting public life.
+Bermingham was nominated for best female TV presenter in the 2014 Astra Awards, has also previously appeared on the TV show 4 Ingredients, which aired in 23 countries, including Australia, Africa, UK and New Zealand.
+She also did a weekly stint on Channel 9's Today Show until exiting from media life to spend time raising her boys and focusing on her publishing company Bermingham Books and community interests.

 Personal life

-Rachael lives on Australia's Sunshine Coast and has three sons, Jaxson, 16 years old and 11-year-old twin boys Bowie and Casey.
+Rachael lives on Australia's Sunshine Coast and has three sons, Jaxson, 17 years old and 12-year-old twin boys Bowie and Casey.